One of the ways to get more involved with the church is to serve on the PCC – the ‘Parochial Church Council’, the board

 How do you join the PCC?

 PCC members are elected at the Annual Parochial Church Meeting (APCM) which takes place in April or May each year.
 We elect up to 12 members who each serve for a three year term.
-The PCC should include representatives from both of our churches.
-On top of this we also elect two Churchwardens, one from each church.
+The PCC should include representatives from a diverse range of backgrounds.
+On top of this, each year we also elect two Churchwardens.

 If you wish to stand for election to the PCC, you need to be: